paveljurca/notes/test.md

 there's a bug in your code
 or in the test itself.

-Of course TDD is an extra effort but it pays off in terms of thinking about a new code you're gonna write.
+Of course a `@Test` is an extra effort but it pays off in terms of thinking about a new code you're gonna write.
-To put it simply: if you can't test it, you're probably doing it wrong.
+To put it simply: if you can't test it, you're likely to be wrong.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">If you can&#39;t figure out how to write the tests for something, how will you figure out how to write the something?</p>&mdash; Evan Phoenix (@evanphx) <a href="https://twitter.com/evanphx/status/504735308932333568">August 27, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>